We are looking for unique people who...

 Why Physics I&E?

-Innovation & entrepreneurship (I&E) are baked into our campus culture (check out the Sears think[box] video below and the Veale Institute for Entrepreneurship).
-Physicists are exceptional problem solvers.
-It only makes sense to put P, I, and E together here at CWRU.
-As a result, the Physics Entrepreneurship Program has been going strong for 20 years.
+First, Innovation & entrepreneurship (I&E) are baked into our campus culture (see think[box] video below and the Veale Institute for Entrepreneurship).
+Second, physicists are exceptional problem solvers.
+The result: a Physics Entrepreneurship Program that has been going strong for over 20 years.

 Is the program affordable?

 Tuition is about $60,000.
 That's a lot.
 Fortunately, we are able to offer a limited number of fellowships that range from 33% to 66% tuition waiver.
 This can be combined with other funding such as CWRU’s Graduate Student North Star Award (i.e., PEP fellowship + North Star = 100% tuition waiver).
 To be considered for a fellowship, a completed application must be received by March 20.
 Fellowship award decisions are made by April 15.
 Please contact the program director for more details.